InteractiveTimmy/wbp/README.md

  * [Redux Thunk](https://github.com/reduxjs/redux-thunk)
  * [Redux Saga](https://github.com/redux-saga/redux-saga)
  * [Webpack](https://github.com/webpack/webpack)
+ * *See [package.json](https://github.com/InteractiveTimmy/wbp/blob/master/package.json) for a full list of dependencies*

-Most of what is needed to start building web applications is installed, along with an extra sample React Component to use as a helper template.
+Most of what is needed to start building web applications is installed and easily accessible, along with an extra **Sample** React Component to use as a helper template.

 ## Installation

-Since this project is a boiler plate, the best way to initialize a new project is to clone this repository and modify the files within the `./src/` folder.
+Since this project is a boiler plate, the best way to initialize a new project is to clone this repository and modify the files within the `./src/` directory.

 ## Usage

+### Examples

+The current build, located in `./build/`, is an example app that utilizes the **Sample** component.
+This component uses all available resources simultaniously as a demonstration of what dependencies are currently installed.
+To run this example, simply clone this repository and run `npm run start` from the application's root directory.
+This will start a webserver at [localhost:8080](http://localhost:8080/) that can be accessed via your browser.

 ### Building